FraunhoferIWES/iwopy/paper/paper.md

 # Acknowledgements

-The development of `foxes` and its predecessors flapFOAM and flappy (internal - non public) has been supported through multiple publicly funded research projects.
-We acknowledge in particular the funding by the Federal Ministry of Economic Affairs and Climate Action (BMWK) through the projects Smart Wind Farms (grant no. 0325851B), GW-Wakes (0325397B) and X-Wakes (03EE3008A) as well as the funding by the Federal Ministry of Education and Research (BMBF) in the framework of the project H2Digital (03SF0635).
+The development of `iwopy` and has been supported through multiple publicly funded research projects.
+We acknowledge in particular the funding by the Federal Ministry of Economic Affairs and Climate Action (BMWK) through the projects Smart Wind Farms (grant no. 0325851B) and GW-Wakes (0325397B) as well as the funding by the Federal Ministry of Education and Research (BMBF) in the framework of the project H2Digital (03SF0635).

 # References